jourde/chat/README.md

 | **Community** | Others who share a stake in the activity |
 | **Division of Labour** | How tasks, roles and power are distributed |

-You can also identify **contradictions** — internal tensions within or between components — and export the full analysis.
+You can also identify **contradictions** at three levels — tensions within a component, between components of the same system, or across two systems — and export the full analysis.

 ---